zigzap/zap/README.md

 _Under the hood, everything is super robust and fast.
 My zig wrappers are fresh, juicy, and alpha._

+After having used ZAP in production for weeks, I can confidently assert hat it proved to be:

+- ⚡ **blazingly fast** ⚡
+- 💪 **extremely robust** 💪

+Exactly the goals I set out to achieve!

 Here's what works: